ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise4/README.md

 7. Set *g* equal to 35, then divide it with f

-If you have forgotten how to print out the value of a variable, then have a look at exercise 3 (or look in the Arithmetic project).
+If you have forgotten how to print out the value of a variable, then have a look at exercise 3.